rust-lang/rust/text/0517-io-os-reform.md

   endian-sensitive functionality will be provided elsewhere (likely out of tree).

-* **The error type**.
-The traits currently use `IoResult` in their return types, which ties them to `IoError` in particular.
-Besides being an unnecessary restriction, this type prevents `Reader` and `Writer` (and various adapters built on top of them) from moving to `libcore` -- `IoError` currently requires the `String` type.

-  With associated types, there is essentially no downside in making the error type generic.

 With those general points out of the way, let's look at the details.

 ### `Read`